TheBookKnight/saints-api/README.md

 Inside the _saints.js_ file created in the previous step, add the following below.
 So by default, it should return at least 50 saints.

 Right now, we only have three so we should see a list of 3 saints.
+Later in the tutorial, we'll import more saints and teach you about pagination.

 ```
 router.get("/", async (req, res) => {